Nixon Peabody LLP

 • Press Release

-Nixon Peabody adds a team of four litigation partners to its Los Angeles office bolstering its labor and employment and general litigation bench strength and trial capabilities
+Nixon Peabody adds a team of litigation partners to its Los Angeles office bolstering its labor and employment and general litigation bench strength and trial capabilities

 March 28, 2022